 - Cloning Blues: Though his flash clone lived much longer than expected, he was still suffering a major case of Clone Degeneration.

 - De-Power: Had several of his augmentations removed after his discharge, but he still retained enough to be noticeably above baseline human.

 - Happily Adopted: According to Mikes letter in The Fall of Reach reprints' adjunct section.

-- Heroic BSoD: After discovering his clone, the original briefly snaps and ends up killing him, though he's clearly ashamed of himself for doing so after he comes back to his senses.
+- Heroic BSoD: After Ralph discovers his clone, the former briefly snaps and ends up killing the latter, though he's clearly ashamed of himself for doing so after he comes back to his senses.

 - Military Brat: Implied to have been raised by a military family after his discharge, which would help explain why he joined the Marines.

 - Mission Control: Is implied to be helping to coordinate Marine operations during the events of Homecoming.